chetanpandey1266/chetanpandey1266/README.md

 ## Hi!
 I am Chetan👋

-# I am an Undergrad Sudent👨‍🎓 and a Developer👨‍💻
+# I am an Undergrad Student👨‍🎓 and a Developer👨‍💻

 - I’m currently pursuing majors in Electronics and Communication Engineering from IIT(ISM) Dhanbad 👨‍🎓
 - I’m currently learning Data Structures And Algorithms in C++.🤓